 The Chandra orbit is highly elliptical and varies with time.
-As of 2017 Dec the apogee height, after decreasing since mid-2012, reached a minimum of $\sim$ 129,000 km; the perigee altitude, after rising since mid-2012, reached a maximum of $\sim$ 19,000 km.
-The orbital eccentricity accordingly reached its minimum of $\sim$ 0.68 in 2017 Dec; in 2018, the evolution of the orbital shape will reverse direction, with the apogee height increasing, the perigee height decreasing, hence the eccentricity increasing.
-The orbit allows for high observing efficiency as the satellite spends most of the time well above the radiation belts ( $\sim 75\%$ ) and long observations (currently $\sim 175$ ksec) are made possible in principle by the orbital period of 63.5h (but see Section 3.3 for limitations due to spacecraft thermal considerations).
+As of 2017 Dec the apogee height, after decreasing since mid-2012, reached a minimum of \sim 129,000 km; the perigee altitude, after rising since mid-2012, reached a maximum of \sim 19,000 km.
+The orbital eccentricity accordingly reached its minimum of \sim 0.68 in 2017 Dec.
+By 2018 Dec the apogee altitude increased to \sim 131,000 km and the perigee altitude decreased to \sim 17,000 km, trends that will continue until \sim 2024, when the eccentricity will reach a mission maximum of \sim 0.91 before beginning to decrease.
+The orbit allows for high observing efficiency as the satellite spends most of the time well above the radiation belts (\sim 75%) and long observations (currently \sim 170 ksec) are made possible in principle by the orbital period of 63.5h (but see Section 3.3 for limitations due to spacecraft thermal considerations).